JJConsulting/JJMasterData/doc/Documentation/articles/tutorials/search_id.md

+# Data Item {SearchId} and {SearchText}
+- SearchId is the current record primary key
+- SearchText is the typed text by the user at a SearchBox, ignore it at ComboBox and Lookup

-# {SearchId} is required at queries using ReplaceTextOnGrid.
+## {SearchId} is required at queries not using GridBehavior.Id.

 If you work at JJConsulting you are probably very surprised seeing this error in a previously working ComboBox or SearchBox.
 This error code was introduced at Mars Version (3.0).<br/>
-The reason this validation was created is because ReplaceTextOnGrid causes the component to execute the SQL query at **every row**, causing slowness on huge tables.
+The reason this validation was created is because using any GridBehavior except GridBehavior.Id causes the component to execute the SQL query at **every row**, causing slowness on huge tables.
 You have 3 options to solve this error.

-## Add {SearchId} and {SearchText} to your SQL query
-Simply add a WHERE clause with your primary key comparing it.<br/>
+- ### Adding {SearchId} and {SearchText} to your SQL query Simply add a WHERE clause with your primary key comparing it.<br/>
 In a nutshell:
 ```sql